OctopusDeploy/docs/docs/support/process-dumps.md

 1. Note where the file is saved (generally in your temp folder)

 :::hint
-Sometimes the deployment in Octopus can complete or error out too quickly which means you do not get chance to capture the failing process, if this is happening contact Support and they will suggest some workarounds to make that process last longer so you can capture the dump correctly.
+Sometimes the deployment in Octopus can complete or error out too quickly, which means you do not get a chance to capture the failing process.
+If this is happening [get in touch with us](https://octopus.com/support) and we can suggest some workarounds to make the process last longer so you can capture the dump correctly.
 :::

 ![](images/processexplorer.png "width=500")